-This morning we hopped on again on a train to Vienna.
-We were smarter then as we knew already how to find the non-reserved seats.
-I have prepared Alyssa’s books and colour pencils so she can make herself busy while we catch on with sleeping in the train lol.
-We also brought food with us so Alyssa doesn’t get cranky if she got hungry.
+This morning we hopped on the train to Vienna.
+This time we knew how to find the non-reserved seats.
+I have prepared Alyssa’s books and color pencils so she can make herself busy while we catch on with sleeping in the train lol.
+We also brought food with us so Alyssa didn’t get cranky if she got hungry.

 We bought the train ticket to Vienna from Austria train website : https://www.oebb.at/en/ which I find is more user friendly Vs the Germany website.
 Austrian public transport is also family friendly, especially the Metro.
 All of their metro underground stop has elevators which made our life easier as we didn’t have to carry Alyssa stroller if she fell asleep.
 The train station also always have elevators.